Crimean Human Rights Group calls for new international laws against inciting genocide

 Read also: Denying the existence of the Ukrainian nation exacerbates calls for genocide of Ukrainians

 To illustrate the impact, Siedova referenced the Kramatorsk railway station attack on April 8, 2022.
-Russian propagandists called for bombing Ukrainian cities and railway stations the day before, resulting in 61 deaths, including seven children.
+Russian propagandists called for bombing Ukrainian cities and railway stations the day before, resulting in 61 deaths, including of seven children.

 The researcher presented several recommendations for effectively countering calls for genocide and aggressive warfare.

 According to her, the concept of “propaganda for waging aggressive war” is not clearly defined.
-The stance of the CHRG is that the definition of this concept should include calls for committing war crimes and crimes against humanity, and a ban on communicating such calls should be clearly written down in international law.
+The stance of the CHRG is that the definition of this concept should include calls for committing war crimes and crimes against humanity, and a ban on communicating such calls should be clearly enumerated in international law.

 Moreover, Siedova noted that there is a need to develop a methodology for identifying such calls on the internet and legal mechanisms for blocking and limiting access to information resources that distribute such content.